MSeidelFed/RandodiStats/README.md

 ```

-Distribution_test_mat is a matrix R object of the featuring response variables in each columns and their measured values across treatments in rows. e.g:
+Distribution_test_mat is a matrix R object featuring response variables in each column and their measured values across treatments in rows. e.g:

 ```